CrowdStrike outage: Airlines start to resume services – DW – 07/20/2024

 Tens of millions of people from Brazil to Japan were hit by Friday's massive outage affecting devices running Microsoft Windows, which caused thousands of flights to be canceled, bank services to go offline and several TV channels to fall silent.

-CrowdStrike, the cybersecurity firm that caused the outage, blamed the roll-out of a fix for a problem with its software.
+CrowdStrike, the cybersecurity firm, blamed the roll-out of a software update for the outages.
 CEO George Kurtz told the US news channel CNBC he wanted to "personally apologize to every organization, every group and every person who has been impacted."

 Operations at Berlin's international airport were largely back to normal on Saturday.
 A spokesperson told Germany's DPA news agency that flights were on schedule with minor delays, with only two arrivals from the US canceled.